-- To provide guidelines for the development of the land having regard to minimising the risks (a function of likelihood and consequence) associated with development on land in proximity to the Tweed Coast. - To establish if the proposed development or activity is appropriate to be carried out, and the conditions of development consent that should be applied if it is to be carried out, having regard to the coastal hazard lines established in the Tweed Coastline Hazard Definition Study 2001 (as amended). - To minimise the risk to life and property associated with development and building on land that is in proximity to the Tweed Coast. - To maintain public access to public land on the Tweed Coast.
+- To provide guidelines for the development of the land having regard to minimising the coastal hazards risks (a function of likelihood and consequence) to development on land in proximity to the Tweed Coast. - To establish if the proposed development or activity is appropriate to be carried out, and the conditions of development consent that should be applied if it is to be carried out, having regard to the coastal hazard lines established in the Tweed Coastline Hazard Definition Study 2001 (as amended). - To minimise the risk to life and property from coastal hazards associated with development and building on land that is in proximity to the Tweed Coast. - To maintain public access to public land on the Tweed Coast.